M7Tro/educationalProjects/chatApp/README.md

 In this file, we connect to the database.
 Create an async function connectToDB() that has a try-catch block.
 Use this function to connect to the databse inside app.listen.

 Create a folder models.
 Create a file user.model.js.
 Import the mongoose package.
-The userSchema will have fields for full name, username, password, gender.The gender field has enum:["male", "female"] for specifying certain possibe values.
+The userSchema will have fields for full name, username, password, gender, profilePic.The gender field has enum:["male", "female"] for specifying certain possibe values.
 Profile picture string.
 Then create the "User" model.

 Don't forget to include json-parsing middleware for incoming requests.